Equality is a key feature of democracy and influences all aspects of its functioning

 “Man is mortal.
-Everyone has to die some day or the other.
+Everyone has to die someday or the other.
 But one must resolve to lay down one's life in enriching the noble ideals of self-respect and in bettering one's human life...
-Nothing is more disgraceful for a brave man than to live life devoid of self-respect.” – B.R.
+Nothing is more disgraceful for a brave man than to live a life devoid of self-respect.” – B.R.
 Ambedkar

-Still the inequality continues and they are still poor and their children are not able to attend private schools and some can only afford to go to the government schools with less facilities.
+Still the inequality continues and they are still poor and their children are not able to attend private schools.
+Some can only afford to go to government schools with fewer facilities.